Yshprajapti18/CrytpoScraper/README.md

 I would have done the whole assignment but I have some work due from my college.

-### A Django REST Framework API which will take in a list of crypto coin acronyms, scrape the data from the website, and return back the JSON response.
+### A Django REST Framework API which will take in a list of crypto coin , scrape the data from the website, and return back the JSON response.

 ### Libraries to Use
 - djangorestframework